August 18, 2018

 If a Scout is unable to complete his merit badge, the partial completion will be noted on his blue card, which will be given back to the Scout.
 Merit badge counselors are not always available to serve as a counselor the after merit badge fair ends unless arrangements are made.
 Remember that a youth member must not meet one-on-one with an adult.
 Sessions with counselors must take place where others can view the interaction, or the Scout must have a buddy: a friend, parent, guardian, brother, sister, or other relatives—or better yet, another Scout working on the same badge—along with him attending the session.

-Classes run from 8:00 am - 4:00 pm with an hour break for lunch.
 No food services are available at this location.

 Conduct and Discipline